Search Engine Optimisation

 Search Engines like lots of content and spend their days peering over their spectacles reading what’s written on your website, like an old school master marking your website and giving it a ranking.
 If the content is relevant, you will get a good mark.
 If not, you could end up in search engine detention. 🙁

-Google is the most popular search engine but Bing and Yahoo have about 20% of the market share.
+Google is the most popular search engine but Bing and Yahoo have about 14% of the market share.
 Yahoo uses Bing search engine for its search results.
-Baidu is a Chinese language search engine which explains why it has nearly 10% of the market share.
+Baidu is a Chinese language search engine which explains why it has more than 10% of the market share.

 Make sure that your content is relevant to your site.
 Try to provide your visitors with the type of information they are likely to be looking for.
 Provide your address, contact details and opening hours if applicable.
 Let people know what your business does.
 Make sure your content is accurate and does not have too many spelling and grammar mistakes.
 Google prefers pages that have more than 300 words.
 Keep your content fresh, by reading it regularly and make updates and additions when required.
 Remove content that is out of date.

 Keywords and key phrases are words and phrases people use to find your site.
 If you wanted to find your website what would you type into the search engine?
 Some keywords are too broad and some do not get a lot of people using them.
 Good keywords are those that are used often but do not have a lot of competition.
 Your business name is a good keyword to start with.
 Another way to get good results in search engines is to ensure that your location is listed in your site.
 If you have a photography business you are likely to get very low rankings for the word photography because you are competing with all the other sites on the internet that talk about photography.
 If your shop is in Port Pirie you could easily get top ranking for “photography in Port Pirie”.